-Note: Praxis offers free assistance to communities interested in using the methods described in this toolkit.
-We encourage you to access this assistance frequently throughout the planning and implementation of your local assessment/audit: Individual phone and email assistance, monthly webinars, annual training, and additional tools and resources.
-We also engage in more intensive, customized assistance through contract with individual programs/communities using onsite and distance consultation and training.
-For more information about assistance available, contact Maren Woods, firstname.lastname@example.org or 651-699-8000, ext.
-10.
+Note: Praxis offers free resources for communities interested in using the methods described in this toolkit.
+We encourage you to access our extensive library of webinar recordings, sample audit reports, and and materials to support the logistics aspects of the Audit in our on-line.
+Praxis also provides fee-based consulting services for more intensive, customized guidance using onsite and distance consultation and training.
+For more information about assistance available, contact email@example.com or 651-699-8000, ext.
+2500.